Craftidore/Craft-Blog/v1/blog/Windows-Setup-Guide.md

 ```

 After that, create an empty file ending in `.py`.
-In your file explorer, right click it, then select 'Open with&hellip;', → choose another app.
+In your file explorer, right click it, then select 'Open with&hellip;', &rarr; choose another app.
 Click the 'always open with this app' then 'more apps,' then 'look for another app on this pc.'
 From here you'll want to select `C:\Users\%USERNAME%\scoop\shims\idle.cmd`.
 Now when you click on python files, you'll be brought into this editor.
-From the editor you can run them with `F5` or via `Run → Run Module`.
+From the editor you can run them with `F5` or via <code>Run &rarr; Run Module</code>.

 You can also run python files while in the terminal with `python filename.py`.